grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 The solution:

-No BIOS, Windows or Linux change required.
+No BIOS, Windows or Linux changes required.

 IRST and AHCI references: